 - Practical training in the key skills of cider production and methods of laboratory analysis

 - Introduction to sensory analysis of cider and perry

 Course fee includes: official manual, workshop notes, cider and perry tastings, laboratory instructions/supplies, lunch each day, and coffee/tea each morning

 Option Certification: For an additional $300, students may choose to register for the CINA Foundation Certificate in Cider & Perry Production.
-Registration for the certification is separate from the Cider and Perry Production workshop.
-The exam will be given the morning of Friday November 17th.
+Registration for the certification is in addition to the Cider and Perry Production workshop.
+The exam will be given the morning of last day of class.

 While the popularity of hard cider has grown, so has the production.
 In fact, cider production rose from 1.2 million gallons in 2010 to over 4 million gallons in 2016 for Northwest cideries.
 Washington state produced over 2.1million gallons in 2016.
 That's a lot of cider!
 Educational Institutions around the nation are recognizing the growth in this industry and are working hand and hand with cider associations to support the educational needs of both beginning cider makers and those in the industry positioned to grow.

 The Cider Institute is a non-profit organization made up of passionate cider industry professionals and educators with a mission to create a quality-driven and sustainable cider industry through education and research.
 This diverse group of individuals will help universitites and training institutions develop curriculum and procure funding for research that will benefit the entire industry.

 In partnership with Washington State University (WSU) and Northwest Cider Association, and funded by a Specialty Crop Block Grant from the WSDA in 2011, Northwest Agriculture Business Center (NABC) is helping to boost Washington's emerging hard cider industry.
 Funding supports NABC and partners to conduct cider research, provide education and marketing services, including the various cider courses taught by world-class industry experts: